OpenSeesHouse/CADSees/ReadMe.txt

 -Updated projects settings for debugging.
 The CSSLoader.dll will not work by the new settings.
 We should load the .dbx and .arx files in sucess using arx->load command or by putting them inside the startup suit (from: manage->Applications-> load application->contents (below the bag icon in bottom side of the window))

+2022/06/13 (1401/03/23)
+"importOPS" command now also accepts ".tcl" files
+To successfully identify model size and the appropriate node and tag sizes, new "units" input was considered to be read from the ".ops/.tcl" file.
+To use this, add the "#units m" (where "m" can be replaced by cm/mm/ft/in) manually to the ".ops/.tcl" file to be read by CADSees.
+Alternatively, use the new logCommand option below (use the latest OpenSees-CSS from the related Git repository): logCommands -comment "#units m\n"
+The mechanism used for storing the model settings and writing/reading them upon save/close was totally evolved to fully support model presentation upon these commands.
+Support for new 3d quadrilateral elements (see CSSObjects/Elements/CSSElement.h for a list) and "twoNodeLink" element was added
+The new build file was attched as a .rar archive.
+Please download it and use it instead of "test-ouputs.rar" previously described.